Reopening for Worship – A Guide

 Will toilet facilities be available?

 Yes.
 These will be available in the Cathedral Halls, via the entrance to the newest part of the halls.
-Access via the fire-exit at the corner of the Main Hall or the door to the Cockburn Lounge will not be possible.
+Access via the door to the Cockburn Lounge will not be possible.
 If you need directions, an elder on welcome duty will guide you.

 When will the Cathedral Halls be open for other activities?